terraform-ibm-modules/terraform-ibm-cbr/modules/fscloud/README.md

 **Note on `mqcloud`**: Region and/or instance_id is/are required for service `mqcloud` to create the CBR rule.
 This service is only available in eu-fr2 region.

+**Note on `Security and Compliance Center (SCC) scan`**: Compliance can only be claimed after all the enforcement mode have been set to enabled.

 ## Note
 The services 'directlink', 'globalcatalog-collection', 'iam-groups' and 'user-management' do not support restriction per location.